-The Cincinnati budget includes about \$60,000 per year allocated to materials and supplies.
+The Cincinnati budget includes about \$5,220 per year allocated to materials and supplies.
 These costs include the cost to setup a reel-to-reel processing lab for exploration of production methods amenable to African production of solar panel sheets.
 The facility will be setup at Eclipse Film Technologies in Cincinnati since parallel equipment and expertise in safety exist at the facility.
 The HED facility will be separated from the Eclipse facilities with a separate keyed entrance.
-The space will be donated by Eclipse to the University of Cincinnati during the time of the project.
-Setting-up and operating the facility will cost approximately \$20,000 per year from Materials and Supplies.
+The space will be donated by Eclipse to the University of Cincinnati.
+Setting-up and operating the facility will cost approximately \$20,000 per year from Materials and Supplies most of which will come from cost share from Eclipse and a pending proposal to the Ohio Third Frontier Program.
 The remaining Materials and Supplies will be used to operate the project in Oak Ridge, Argonne National Laboratories and Cincinnati.
 Separate accounts will be set up at Oak Ridge and Argonne so that the post-docs and graduate students can use and order materials as they need them while they work at these labs.
-These accounts will have allocated about \$15,000 per year each. \$10,000 in supplies will be used at the University of Cincinnati each year.
-This includes chemicals and materials for production of solar cell technology.
 Some of these funds will be used to improve Internet access at the institutions for Internet based education programs that are part of this project.